user-5005/Aws-Cloud_Practitioner/docs/source/a3-Learn.rst

    :align: center
    :width: 700px

-5.Continue to select the right arrow to see step 4 of **Diagram Steps**.
+5. Continue to select the right arrow to see step 4 of **Diagram Steps**.

 .. image:: pictures/step4_diagram.png
    :align: center
    :width: 700px

+6. Continue to select the right arrow to see step 5 of **Diagram Steps**.